facebookresearch/hydra/website/docs/advanced/plugins/intro.md

 The example plugins <GithubLink to="examples/plugins">here</GithubLink> can help you get started with plugin development.

 ## Plugin types
-Hydra have several plugin types:
+Hydra has several plugin types:
 ### Sweeper
 A sweeper is responsible for converting command line arguments list into multiple jobs.
 For example, the basic built-in sweeper takes arguments like: